Jonatandb/Dave-Gray-Django-Tutorials/Readme.md

               form = UserCreationForm()
           return render(request, 'users/register.html', {'form': form})

-- Updating HTML template to include in a form, Django form created (it also will show validations errors, if any occur):
+- Updating HTML template to include the Django form created (it will also show validations errors, if any occur):

       {% block content %}
         <h1>Register a New User</h1>